jon-adair/mfo-ios-swift/README.md

 ## Overhaul

-I'm really considering totally rebuilding this in Swift UI in the first half of 2021.
+~~I'm really considering totally rebuilding this in Swift UI in the first half of 2021.
-That would obsolete a good bit of the below todo list.
+That would obsolete a good bit of the below todo list.~~ (I don't think we're quite ready for SwiftUI transition - wouldn't let iOS12- users get the latest app)

 ## Todo for 2021